robert-majstro/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9-a program that prints all possible combinations of single-digit numbers 10-a program that prints all possible different combinations of two digits.
 11-a program that prints all possible different combinations of three digits.
+12-a program that prints all possible combinations of two two-digit numbers